baremetalhelp/baremetal.help/docs/docs/landing-zone/index.md

 You're still Annie, but you relinquished your superpowers.
 Let's confirm we no longer have what it takes to be admin.

 :::info action
 Navigate to the S3 console.
-You bucket's in the list.
+Your bucket's in the list.

 Select the bucket and click "Delete".
 :::